Preview via Function, Requirement & State

 G4:

-The function of the 4 Tetrads (G4) is to enable you to become satisfied in society.
+The function of the 4 Tetrads (G4) is to enable you to to have wishes satisfied in society.

 Transition: Being satisfied in society feels like reaching a peak.
-However, to this point there has been no personalization.
-You want your values to dominate.
+However, to this point you have taken your social milieu for granted, when it is really the dominating factor in what happens to you.

 G5:

-The function of the 3 Pentads (G5) is to enable you to become notable in society.
+The function of the 3 Pentads (G5) is to enable you to impact on events in society.

-This requires you to influence choices sporadically using any of the 3 channels of initiative that result from combining 5 adjacent means of benefiting.
+This requires you to seek control sporadically using any of the 3 channels of influence that result from combining 5 adjacent means of benefiting.

 G6:

-The function of the 2 hexads (G6) is to enable you to stay on top of things in society.
+The function of the 2 hexads (G6) is to enable you to protect your standard of living.

-This requires you to maintain dynamism continually using either of the 2 mechanisms of success that result from combining 6 adjacent means of benefiting.
+This requires you to maintain affluencecontinually using either of the 2 generators of dynamism that result from combining 6 adjacent means of benefiting.

 G7:

-The function of the 1 Heptad (G7) is to enable you to guard against future dangers in society.
+The function of the 1 Heptad (G7) is to enable you to to engage with the future.

-This requires you to awaken vigilancesporadically using the 1 condition of expectancy that result from combining all 7 adjacent means of benefiting.
+This requires you to awaken ambition sporadically using the single condition of expectancy that results from combining all 7 adjacent means of benefiting.

-Transition: Being ready to respond to whatever emerges and catches your eye is enabled by activating any one of the means to serve your self-interest, which takes us back to G1.
+Transition: Being vigilant and ready to respond to whatever emerges and catches your eye is enabled by activating any one of the means to serve your self-interest, which takes us back to G1.

 Originally posted: 30-Jun-2025.